KU School of Music at the Kennedy Center

 Walczyk explains, “The entire work is unified by the concept of freedom from fear as attributed to displaced peoples.
 Each movement obtains its concept from an image (photograph, painting, or even an image conjured in one’s mind) that has a connection to the shoreline.”

-The second part of the performance will feature Palos Nuevos: The Jazz/Flamenco Project which the KU Jazz Ensemble I premiered in Spring 2017 at the Lied Center of Kansas.
+The Kennedy Center performance also will feature Palos Nuevos: The Jazz/Flamenco Project, which the KU Jazz Ensemble I premiered in Spring 2017 at the Lied Center of Kansas.
 Composed by Gailey and choreographed by Michelle Heffner Hayes, Palos Nuevos emulates the flamenco tradition of dialogue between dancer and musician and the practice of trading fours in jazz improvisations.
 The suite features Hayes, chair of the KU Department of Dance, performing the “baile” (dance); Steve Leisring, professor of trumpet, playing the ‘cante’ (voice); flamenco guitarist Beau Bledsoe as the “toque” (guitar); and Brandon Draper, KU music lecturer, performing on percussion.